jwoos/rainbowgif/README.md

 # Rainbow GIF
 ## What?
-This is a program to read in GIFs and overlay colors over the frames to create a rainbow effect.
+This is a program to read in images and overlay colors over the frames to create a rainbow effect.
+The tool currently supports GIFs as well as JPGs and PNGs.

 Before:
 ![Before](images/fidget_spinner.gif)